jimeh/common-flow/common-flow.md

 1. A branch named "master" MUST exist, and it SHOULD be referred to as the "master branch".
-The master branch MUST always be in a non-broken state, but MUST be considered to be "bleeding edge".
+The master branch MUST always be in a non-broken state, but MUST be considered to be bleeding edge.
 That means the master branch MUST always be in a good enough state that a new release can always be built from master, or that master can always be safely deployed to production.
 2. Changes MUST be performed on a separate branch that SHOULD be referred to as